GBuenaflor/01azure-aks-apimanagement-02/README.md

 > Episode2 - Create and contenerize ASP.Net Core Web API and WCF app then deploy to AKS ( Windows and Linux Node Pool)

-[Episode3](https://github.com/GBuenaflor/01azure-aks-apimanagement-03/) - Configure API Management External and Internal Enpoints
+[Episode3](https://github.com/GBuenaflor/01azure-aks-apimanagement-03/) - Configure API Management External / Internal Enpoints and publish API's that runs in AKS

 ----------------------------------------------------------
 ### High Level Architecture Diagram for the 3 Episodes: